 The Site Principal will submit a list of candidates qualified for dept/grade level chairs to each department/grade level by May 1st.
-These positions shall be selected from the list by a vote from the association members in the department or grade level for the two-year term (beginning with the 2012-13 school year for elementary, all even-numbered grades will be elected for a 2-year term and odd numbered grades for a 1-year term.
-For secondary, 1⁄2 of departments will be for 2-year terms, and 1⁄2 for a 1-year term as determined by the site staff.
-All subsequent elections will be for 2-year terms).
+These positions shall be selected from the list by a vote from the association members in the department or grade level for the two-year term.
 Chairpersons or lead teachers shall be required to have permanent status and a satisfactory evaluation, and at the secondary level shall be required to possess a regular credential in at least one of the areas of the department that he/she chairs.
 It is the preference and intent of the parties that grade level and department chairs not be PLC facilitators or site council members.
 At the secondary level, each association member who works in the department shall have one (1) vote.
 At the elementary level, combination class teachers shall have a vote at each grade-level taught.
 Selection will occur by the last day of the selection year to begin July 1 of the next school year.
 Mid-term vacancies will be filled following the same process to complete the two-year term.
 Chairpersons or lead teachers are subject to removal by the department through a vote of no confidence.
 Selected chairpersons or lead teachers are subject to removal by administration upon receiving a less than satisfactory stipend evaluation.